Learning to Fly: Let's simulate evolution in Rust (pt 3)

 ];

-What's certain is that we've got some output - but how do we know those four individuals are actually better than the four we started with?
+What's certain is that we've got some output - but how do we know those four individuals are actually better than the four individuals we'v started with?

 let expected_population = vec![